Naira gains on I&E window | Premium Times Nigeria

-Naira gained marginally against the U.S. dollar on the Investors & Exporters (I&E) window of the foreign exchange market on Wednesday, data from the FMDQ Security Exchange where forex is officially traded showed.
+Naira gained significantly against the U.S. dollar at the Investors & Exporters (I&E) window of the foreign exchange market on Thursday, data from the FMDQ Security Exchange where forex is officially traded showed.

+The appreciation of the domestic currency occured as turnover increased by 420.34 per cent, with $192.11 million recorded as against the $36.92 million posted on Wednesday.

-Data posted on abokiFX.com, a website that collates parallel market rates, showed the currency closed at N484.00, the same rate it exchanged hands with the greenback currency on Tuesday.
+However, at the unofficial market, data posted on abokiFX.com, a website that collates parallel market rates in Lagos showed the domestic currency remained unchanged.

+According to the data posted, the currency closed at N484.00, the same rate it exchanged hands with the greenback currency on Wednesday.

-As a result of this, the spread between the unofficial market and the I&E window exchange rate is pegged at N72.87, which translates to a gap of 15.10 per cent.
+This leaves the spread between the unofficial market and the I&E window exchange rate at N75.00, which translates to a gap of 18.34 per cent.

 Support PREMIUM TIMES' journalism of integrity and credibility